 2018 – Phase 4 Completed!
 Trailways received a $75,000 grant from the Samuel P Hunt Foundation and the Town citizens voted to provide $144,000.
-These two along with other business donations allowed for the safe crossing signal to be added across Rt 28.
+This along with other business donations allowed for the safe crossing signal to be added across Rt 28.

 2016 – Phase 3 Completed!
 A $300,000 donation from Kinder Morgan and $100,000 contribution from Londonderry’s Conservation Commission allows another 1.4 miles of trail to be completed, bringing the total length to 3.2 miles.